speedie-de/dwm/README.md

   - dwm-savefloats            | This patch saves the position of floating windows and restores them (Modified to add a toggle)
   - dwm-reorganizetags        | This patch adds a keybind to reorganize tags
   - dwm-restartsig            | This patch adds an option to restart dwm
+  - dwm-restoreafterestart    | This patch keeps windows open on the right tags when restarting
+  - dwm-canfocusrule          | This patch adds a rule for being able to focus on a client (Used for systray)
+  - dwm-showhide              | This patch allows you to show/hide (or in this build minimize) clients.
+  - dwm-spawnwd               | This patch (with some modifications) allows you to spawn clients in the working directory of the focused client
+  - dwm-keychain              | This patch allows you to create keybinds using multiple keys
+  - dwm-focusadjacenttag      | This patch allows you to move to the next/previous tag
+  - dwm-fadeinactive          | This patch adds an option to fade inactive clients
+  - dwm-i3nmaster             | This patch adds i3-like nmaster as an option
+  - dwm-tagpreviews           | This patch adds tag previews (hover over tags)

 ## Keybinds
 Below is a list of all dwm keybinds.

   ### Applications
   Keybinds for regular applications
   - Super+Shift+Enter         | Opens a terminal
   - Super+Shift+Colon         | Opens a dmenu prompt
   - Super+Shift+s             | Opens 'maim' to take a screenshot and copies it to the clipboard using 'xclip'
   - Super+Shift+f             | Opens the defined file manager
   - Super+Shift+w             | Opens the defined web browser
   - Super+Shift+o             | Opens the dfmpeg dmenu script in dmenu which can record your screen (Only if manually installed)
   - Super+Shift+e             | Opens the dboard dmenu script in dmenu which can copy text to your clipboard
   - Super+Shift+t             | Opens the defined editor in your terminal
   - Super+Shift+p             | pkills the defined web browser
   - Super+Shift+m             | pkills the defined music player
   - Super+Shift+a             | Opens the defined mixer in your terminal
   - Super+Shift+m             | Opens the defined music player
   - Super+Shift+x             | Opens the defined system process viewer in your terminal
   - Super+Control+Shift+m     | Opens the defined email client
   - Super+Control+u           | Opens the defined RSS reader

   ### Nagigation
   These keybinds are for navigating dwm
   - Super+r                   | Toggle master on the left/right
   - Super+t                   | Reorganize tags and move clients
   - Super+f                   | Full-screen the selected window
   - Super+b                   | Show/hide the dwm bar
+  - Super+s                   | Show/hide the systray (If trayer is installed)
-  - Super+j/k                 |  Move focus between windows
+  - Super+j/k                 | Move focus between visible windows
+  - Super+Shift+j/k           | Move focus between hidden windows
   - Super+a/d                 | Increase/decrease size of each window
+  - Super+o                   | Hide a window
+  - Super+Control+o           | Show a window
+  - Super+w                   | Hide all windows except focused
+  - Super+Control+w           | Show all windows except focused
+  - Super+Arrow               | Move to the next/previous tag
   - Super+Minus               | Show the scratchpad
   - Super+Equal               | Remove the scratchpad
   - Super+Enter               | Switch order of windows
   - Super+Shift+q             | Close the current window
   - Super+Space               | Set layout
+  - Super+t                   | Disable inactive fade
   - Super+Shift+Equal         | Toggle scratchpads
   - Super+Shift+Minus         | Hide the scratchpad
   - Super+Shift+Space         | Unfloat floating windows
   - Super+Shift+Arrow         | Resizes a window in floating mode
   - Super+Shift+1             | Move to tag 1
   - Super+Shift+2             | Move to tag 2
   - Super+Shift+3             | Move to tag 3
   - Super+Shift+4             | Move to tag 4
   - Super+Shift+5             | Move to tag 5
   - Super+Shift+6             | Move to tag 6
   - Super+Shift+7             | Move to tag 7
   - Super+Shift+8             | Move to tag 8
   - Super+Shift+9             | Move to tag 9
   - Super+Shift+h/j/k/l       | Rotates a stack.
   - Super+Shift+Escape        | Ask the user if they want to shutdown or reboot or nothing
   - Super+Shift+i             | Open a dmenu prompt and open the file the user picks in Zathura
   - Super+Shift+p             | Open a dmenu prompt and open the file the user picks in Vim
   - Super+Control+e           | Switch to layout 3 (Grid)
   - Super+Control+r           | Switch to layout 1 (Monocle)
   - Super+Control+t           | Switch to layout 0 (Master & stack)
   - Super+Control+y           | Switch to layout 4 (Deck)
   - Super+Control+0           | Set all windows to use the same tag
-  - Super+Control+Arrow       |  Moves a window to any corner of your screen
+  - Super+Control+Arrow       | Moves a window to any corner of your screen (Arrow key)
   - Super+Control+Tab         | Open a dmenu prompt asking the user what layout to switch to
   - Super+Control+h           | Open a list of all keybinds in your terminal using less
   - Super+Control+Shift+a/d   | Move between available layouts
   - Super+Alt+s               | Make the current selected window sticky
   - Super+Control+Shift+Esc   | Open dwmutils (Main menu)
   - Super+Control+Shift+Arrow | Resize the window to the screen size.
   - Super+Control+Shift+s     | Set a wallpaper
   - Super+Control+Shift+n     | Connect to wifi (Requires iwd)
   - Super+Control+Shift+b     | Connect to a bluetooth device (Requires bluez and bluez-utils)
   - Alt+Tab                   | Switch windows quickly and easily

+  -- Chained keybinds --
+  - Super+c & w               | Curl wttr.in and open in less

   ### Extras
   These will only work if your keyboard has special multimedia buttons.
   - Mute button               | Mutes your audio
   - Up Volume button          | Increases your volume
   - Down Volume button        | Decreases your volume
   - Stop button               | Stops your defined music player
   - Browser button            | Opens your defined web browser
   - Power button              | Ask if you wanna shut down, restart or lock your computer.
   - Email button              | Open your defined email client
   - System button             | Open your defined status viewer in a terminal
 ## Dependencies
   These are absolutely necessary, dwm will NOT compile without them
   - libxft-bgra (Can be installed through 'make <distro>-libxftfix')